How much does a ranch cost in Texas today?

 In the table above, the first three regions bring down the statewide meanwhile land in the last four areas is luxury priced.
 Going by these numbers, you can surmise that a ranch in the plains, west Texas, and the panhandle will be cheaper than if you were buying in Waco, the northeast, or the gulf coast.

-What Factors Impact the Price of Ranchland in Texas?
+Factors That Impact the Average Price Per Acre in Texas?

-Over the past decade, ranch prices in Texas have continued on a moderate incline.
-Due to the diverseness of the land in this state, real estate isn’t congruent with national averages.
+Over the past decade, the average price of ranches in Texas has continued on a moderate incline.
+Due to the diversity of the land in this state, real estate isn’t congruent with national averages.

 While small ranch sales have reduced for the rest of the state, south and west Texas are the only regions experiencing a boom.
-Prices are affected by factors which impact on;
+Prices are affected by factors which impact;

 1. Location and Size of the Ranch in Texas